Documentation

 Tools

-Flapjack agents can call tools during conversations: webhooks, MCP servers, database integrations, web tools, memory, and computer use.
+Flapjack agents can call tools during conversations: webhooks, MCP servers, database integrations, web tools, memory, computer use, scheduled tasks, and channel adapters.

 Tools extend what an agent can do beyond generating text.
 During a conversation, the agent can decide to call tools, execute them, and incorporate the results into its response.